 Configuration Server (Config.
-Server)

-The logical network element responsible for E-DVA provisioning, configuration and management.
+Server) The logical network element responsible for E-DVA provisioning, configuration and management.
 Customer Premise Equipment Usage of CPE within this specification generically refers to the cable modem and E-DVA device that resides at the subscriber home, as well as any customer telephony equipment (telephones, answering machines, fax machines, etc.).
 Typically, CPE would refer to equipment that is beyond the service provider network interface, such as a telephone or personal computer.
 However, since the cable modem and E-DVA represent the service provider network interface device at the subscriber home, it is commonly referred to as CPE.
+Dual-Stack mode A configuration option where the E-DVA acquires and uses IP addresses of both IP versions (IPv4 and IPv6).
 Hybrid Fiber Coax Access network architecture consisting of fiber optic feeders from the head end to nodes, at which point coaxial cable is used for the final distribution to the subscribers.

-Telcordia (Bellcore)

-PSTN research/standards organization.

-Uninterruptible Power

-A power supply including a battery for backup power when AC input power fails.
+Telcordia (Bellcore) PSTN research/standards organization.
+Uninterruptible Power Supply A power supply including a battery for backup power when AC input power fails.